tlane311/react-and-socketio/README.md

 In another project, I wanted to build a react application on an express server that utilized socket.io to allow users to interact in realtime.
 Here, I wanted to strip away all of the unnecessary parts and build a working prototype with those features.

+Note, in this app, I have setup two different backends to explore some possbilities (one is server.js and the other is pairingserver.js).
+One can switch between the two setups by using the two different npm scripts "npm run start" or "npm run start-pair", respectively.

 ## The Most Important Parts

 * You must install a socket on the frontend and the backend of the web app.
 (The socket on the backend is sometimes called "socker" as an abbreviation of "socket server")